Shmu305/LeetCode-Solutions/README.md

     Python...
     myMap = {}

-As you can see, it saves a lot of time knowing python and interviews are timed!
+As you can see, it saves a lot of time knowing python.
+Interviews are timed, so learn python to save time! *this is not a paid ad :)

 # BFS...